alansfr/alansfr.github.io/index.md

 ---

-**NEW**{: .new} A second article published by HX, under Glenn Greenwald's own byline, promoting his own companies has been found: [His Name is Rio](hxRio.md){: .btn .btn--danger}.
-The first article in 2005, promoted Studmall.
-This article is a shameless plug for their RioMaleEscorts and RioGayGuides agencies; particularly its second half entitled _Brazilian Boys_ and co-authored by his husband David Miranda, The first half, "text by Glenn Greenwald", contains many distinctively prolix descriptions identical to those found in the websites themselves.
+# Glenn Greenwald's AutoBiography, Uncensored

+Glenn complains a lot about what he calls _censorship_.
+Yet, Glenn's own life history, as told through carefully controlled interviews with friendly unquestioning journalists, is full of elaborate cover-ups, disguisig or ommitting the most extraordinary chapters.
+The main theme of this site is a litle uncensoring: _What is he hiding and why?_

+To start, take a look at [His Name is Rio](hxRio.md){: .btn .btn--success} - written under Glenn's own byline in 2006.
+It took quite some fiding on the Internet Archive.
+However we already knew that the agencies promoted there (and reproduced here) [Rio Gay Guides](/RioG.md) and [Rio Male Escorts](/RioE.md) were owned and operated by Glenn and David Miranda, his husband.